IUSmusic/IUS-DMS/README.md

   * Track Rec
   * Mic Rec

-* Clarified that Track Rec captures the track behavior/output in stereo
+* Track Rec captures the track behavior/output in stereo

-* Clarified that Mic Rec is a separate hold-to-record sampling path
+* Mic Rec is a separate hold-to-record sampling path

-* Clarified that uploaded audio can be used as a backing-track / waveform-track source
+* uploaded audio can be used as a backing-track

 * Added the requirement for a separate Master Mix Rec path in addition to Master Mic Rec